coiL10/connected-photo-frame/README.md

 Once you have started the server, you should be able to view the SyncFrame website by navigating to `http://localhost:3000` in your web browser.

+**Note:** It is possible to retrieve the Telegram Bot token through the source code of the website.
+This is a security issue if you don't make sure that the website is only accessible for authorized users.

 ## Deploying with Docker

 LoveFrame can also be deployed using Docker.
 To do this, follow these steps: